NicMoe/tableau-intro-with-trees/README.md

 30. It may take a few minutes to upload your dashboard to the server, but once there it will have a unique URL that you can share.

+## Keep learning
+Check out Tableau's [Viz of the Day Gallery](https://public.tableau.com/en-us/s/gallery) which shows some spectacular uses of Tableau Public.
+The coolest part of all Tableau Public workbooks is that they are downloadable (via the lower right-hand download icon on every Tableau Public dashboard) allowing you to see how users structured their data as well as their worksheets, dashboards, and stories.

 ## Tree data origin
 There were a few data sources I considered for this workshop: